Neil-MacKenzie/alhambra/docs/tutorial.rst

 A More Complicated Example: XOR
 -------------------------------

-To illustrate more complex tile systems, we will use a fixed-width XOR ribbon that implements uniform proofreading.
+To illustrate more complex tile systems, we will use a fixed-width XOR ribbon that implements uniform proofreading [WiBe2004]_, growing from an origami seed.

 Seeds
 +++++